-3. Simulated anomalies in the POSPAC run
+3 Simulated anomalies in the POSPAC run

-As presented in SNC, the QTCM reproduces major El Niño-related variability in precipitation, tropospheric temperature and wind anomalies during the 1997/98 El Niño.
+As presented in SNC, the QTCM reproduces major El Niño related variability in precipitation, tropospheric temperature and wind anomalies during the 1997-1998 El Niño.
 Although the detailed patterns of response to El Niño SSTs vary slightly with different model versions, the general features of simulations are robust.
-Because we focus on descent anomalies, Fig. 1 shows 500-hPa vertical pressure velocity ω anomalies during JFM 1998 from the National Centers for Environmental Prediction (NCEP)-National Center for Atmospheric Research (NCAR) reanalysis (Kalnay et al. 1996), the QTCM simulation with observed global (60°S-60°N) SST, and the POSPAC run as described in section 2.
-Compared to the NCEP-NCAR reanalysis (Fig. 1a), the modeled ω anomalies are satisfactory (Fig. 1b), especially within the Tropics (25°S-25°N), although the overall amplitude is smaller.
-In the POSPAC run, the anomalous rising motion coincides with warm SST anomalies (see SNC's Fig. 1b, or Fig. 5c in this paper).
+Because we focus on "descent anomalies", Fig. 1 shows 500 hPa vertical pressure velocity ω anomalies during JFM 1998 from the National Centers for Environmental Prediction (NCEP)/National Center for Atmospheric Research (NCAR) reanalysis (Kalnay et al. 1996), the QTCM simulation with observed global (60° S - 60° N) SST, and the POSPAC run as described in section 2.
+Compared to the NCEP/NCAR reanalysis (Fig. 1a), the modeled ω anomalies are satisfactory (Fig. 1b), especially within tropics (25° S - 25° N), although the overall amplitude is smaller.
+In the POSPAC run, the anomalous rising motion coincides with warm SST anomalies (see SNC Fig. 1b or Fig. 5c in this paper).
 Strong descent anomalies are concentrated in the Pacific Ocean, and in the eastern equatorial South America.
 The missing downward anomalies in the western Pacific and upward anomalies in the Indian Ocean are mostly contributed by local SST anomalies (see SNC), which are not included in the POSPAC run.

-Figure 2 displays model-simulated precipitation anomalies, tropospheric temperature anomalies averaged for 850-200 hPa superimposed with 850-hPa wind anomalies, and outgoing longwave radiation (OLR) anomalies in the POSPAC run.
-The precipitation anomalies (Fig. 2a) are consistent with ω anomalies in Fig. 1c; that is, the anomalous rising motions are collocated with positive precipitation anomalies, and the descent anomalies correspond to negative precipitation anomalies.
-Hence, we use descent anomalies and negative precipitation anomalies, interchangeably, to refer to the same regions in the Pacific Ocean.
-The observed precipitation anomalies during JFM 1998 are shown in SNC (their Fig. 2b), and thus are not repeated here.
+Figure 2 displays model-simulated precipitation anomalies, tropospheric temperature anomalies averaged for 850-200 hPa superimposed with 850 hPa wind anomalies, and outgoing longwave radiation (OLR) anomalies in the POSPAC run.
+The precipitation anomalies (Fig. 2a) are consistent with ω anomalies in Fig. 1c, i.e., the anomalous rising motions are co-located with positive precipitation anomalies, and the descent anomalies correspond to negative precipitation anomalies.
+Hence, we use "descent anomalies" and "negative precipitation anomalies", interchangeably, to refer to the same regions in the Pacific Ocean.
+The observed precipitation anomalies during JFM 1998 are shown in SNC (Fig. 2b), thus not repeated here.
 Similar to observations, relatively strong negative precipitation anomalies are adjacent to the increased precipitation areas in the eastern and central Pacific.
-The anomalies in northeast South America, central Australia, and south central Africa are also evident (Fig. 2a).
+The anomalies in northeast South America, central Australia and south central Africa are also evident (Fig. 2a).